diptanilsaha/lmwa/README.md

 # Library Management Web Application

-A Web Application for Librarians to manage their library.
+A Web Application for Librarians to manage their library, built using Python (Flask).

 ### Features